Skip to content

 • Assigning generated or custom domains.

 Docker image services run a prebuilt container image.
-Use them when CI already publishes an image, when you want to run third-party software, or when the host Docker daemon already has registry credentials for a private image.
+Use them when CI already publishes an image, when you want to run third-party software, or when the selected server is authorized to pull a private image.

 Docker image services can be web or worker services.
 Web services need an internal container port.
 Worker services do not.